Sanela Diana Jenkins: Personal life

-In 1999, she married Roger Jenkins who was a prominent executive at Barclays Bank.
-The couple met at the gym at the Barbican, where Jenkins was living after the end of his marriage to his first wife, a banker at Barclays.
+In 1999, Jenkins married Roger Jenkins who was an executive at Barclays Bank.
+The couple met at the gym at the Barbican, where he was living after the end of his marriage to his first wife.
 During their 10 year marriage, they had two children together, a son, Innis, and a daughter, Eneya.

 In 2020, Jenkins welcomed a daughter, Eliyanah, with then-boyfriend Asher Monroe.
 The couple subsequently announced their engagement.
 Jenkins later suffered a miscarriage.
-In December 2022, it was announced that the couple were expecting another child.
 In August 2023, Jenkins gave birth to a baby girl, Elodie Mae Book.